thucydides-webtests/thucydides/src/main/resources/specifications.md

 This document contains the main features we want to implement in the Thucydides framework.
-Thucydides is a tool that lets you use WebDriver-based unit or BDD tests to generate documentation about your acceptance tests, including a narrative description of test, along with the corresponding screen shots, and also a high-level summary of test stories grouped by use cases and features.
+Thucydides is a tool that lets you use WebDriver-based unit or BDD tests to generate documentation about your acceptance tests, including a narrativeText description of test, along with the corresponding screen shots, and also a high-level summary of test stories grouped by use cases and features.

 ## Features